learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 you for input and returns the output.
 The shell most computers default to using is known as `bash`.

-To help keep these terms straight, here's a table
+To help keep these terms straight, here's a guide:

 * When discussing the terminal, we mean the "terminal emulation" program, i.e. the thing that handles raw input and output and painting a screen. *NOTE:* it